 In the late Kamakura period, after Nichiren Shōnin (日蓮上人) meditated in Enoshima Iwaya Caves, many gathered around Enoshima to learn and chant the Lotus Sutra (法華経) with him.
 They believed chanting the sutra contributed to the prosperity of the country.
 However, their kind thoughts have unsettled the Kamakura shogunate.

 In 1271, Nichiren was caught by the Kamakura shogunate to be executed at the Tatsunokuchi execution site.
-But, something weird happened just before the knife was going to cut his head off.
-It is said that a bright light ball flew from Enoshima’s direction, and all of a sudden, the sky darkened, leaving the only light source being the bright light ball.
-Startled by what just happened, the official reported the mysterious scene, and an order to stop the execution was ordered by the Kamakura shogunate.
+But something weird happened just before the knife was going to cut his head off.
+It is said that a bright light ball flew from Enoshima’s direction, and suddenly, the sky darkened, leaving the only light source being the bright light ball.
+Startled by what just happened, the official reported the mysterious scene, and the Kamakura shogunate ordered to stop the execution.

 Nichiren was put back in jail and later exiled to Sado (佐渡) but returned to Kamakura in the end.